 This law took effect in 2005 to reduce injuries and fatalities to law-enforcement officers and emergency responders assisting the public.
 It was enhanced in July 2011 to protect everyone, including stranded motorists, tow truck drivers, roadside-assistance providers and roadwork and maintenance crews, as well as emergency responders and law enforcement officers.

 The law recognizes that sometimes it is not safe or possible to move over because of traffic conditions or because a second lane does not exist.
-In those situations, slow down to a recommended 20 mph below the posted speed limit and proceed with caution.
+In those situations, slow down and proceed with caution.
 Watch for people or objects that could enter your travel lane, and be prepared to stop.

 Yielding the right of way to an emergency responder requires you as a driver to pull to the right-hand side of the road and stop when a police or other law-enforcement officer, fire truck, ambulance or other emergency vehicle approaches using a siren, lights or other warning devices.
 You must wait until the emergency responder(s) has passed by before you can resume driving.

 Everyone!
 Although emergency responders, tow-truck drivers, roadside-assistance providers and road crews are most frequently at-risk, any driver can encounter a situation where he or she must pull over to the side of the roadway.
 The law covers every vehicle pulled over with flashing lights.
 Remember: Every vehicle, every time.

 Across the nation, hundreds of people are killed or injured every year when they're struck by a vehicle after pulling over to the side of the road or highway.
 On average, these "struck-by" crashes kill one tow-truck driver every six days; 23 highway workers and one law-enforcement officer every month; and five firefighters every year.
 Tragically, stranded motorists are also struck and killed.